Capture-It/Capture-It/README.md

 # Capture-It

-Omar D'yab “team leader”
+# Team leader
+Omar D'yab : 29, and still believe I am young, An engineer, I have a Bachelor’s Communications Engineer,  I have a European master's degree in Computer science, into chess and basketball.

-# Teammembers:
+# Teammembers :
-1. Nura tabanjeh:
-2. Aya abu dager
-3. Nooraldeen khalaf
+1. Nura Tabanjeh: hold a bachelor's degree in Civil Engineering from BAU, a web development student at ASAC, Nura enjoys ensuring that things running smoothly and create operations strategies to keep everything perfect.

+2. Aya Abu Dager: 23 years old, have a bachelor’s degree in architectural engineering from Al al-Bayt University, decided to shift her career to be a full stack developer.

+3. Nooraldeen Khalaf: 24 years old, have a bachelor's degree in civil engineering from  Hashemite University, and has a passion to be a professional in the tech field.

-4. Khaleel Ghanem
+4. Khaleel Ghanem :

-5. Abdallah elian
+5. Abdallah Elian:

 ## Name of Project: Capture-It
-# Summary of idea.
+# Summary of the idea.
+Capture-It A platform that offers photographers the opportunity to share their beautiful photos among professional photographers.
--A web site for photographers,offering a platform for sharing and interacting between photographers.
+-A website for photographers, offering a platform for sharing and interacting among photographers.
 -storing your photos
 -library for photos